hablapps/pairstrading/PostPairsTrading.md

 We aimed to demonstrate the capabilities of Q/kdb+ and its potential in a simplified manner that anyone can implement, particularly in the context of a widely used financial strategy.
 By doing so, we hope to make complex concepts more accessible and empower individuals to leverage these powerful tools in their own endeavours.

-We hope you found this information valuable and gained a good understanding of this financial tactic from both technical and economical perspectives.
+We hope you found this information valuable and gained a good understanding of this financial tactic from both technical and economic perspectives.
 If you have any questions or need further clarification, don't hesitate to reach out.

 Be sure to stay tuned for more posts and updates on this blog to deepen your knowledge even further.